jamiecounsell/django-des/README.rst

 .. image:: https://codecov.io/gh/jamiecounsell/django-des/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/jamiecounsell/django-des

-A reusable Django application and EmailBackend that allows email configuration to be changed while the server is running.
+A reusable Django application, admin panel, and EmailBackend that allows email configuration to be changed while the server is running.
+The goal of the project is to be the absolute easiest way to get email configured across multiple environments.

 Documentation
 -------------